cnosdb/docs/docs/en/reference/connector.md

 # SHOW TABLES;
 def list_table(self)
 ```
-If you have a better idea for an interface wrapper, feel free to submit a PR to our Python Connector[source code repository](https://github.com/cnosdb/cnosdb-client-python).
+If you have a better idea for an interface wrapper, feel free to submit a PR to our Python Connector [source code repository](https://github.com/cnosdb/cnosdb-client-python).